 The truth is, children like to read or be read to.
 It is understandable that quite often, it does not seem that way.
 Often, you probably stare at your child’s cobweb-ridden bookshelf while they are on the couch playing video games.
 However, books are so very powerful, because they FORCE IMAGINATION and cognitive understanding.
 Good ole fashioned picture books (in print or digital version) simply have a picture and some text.
 This contains two important things:

 The Text – The text becomes more and more important as children age.
-In the beginning children simply see text and know that their parent will “bring it to life.”
-By age 3-4, children can begin to relate the shape and physical appearance of a letter, syllable, or word (such as the all important sight words) with a sound.
-This is the foundation for reading; and can also be the foundation for reading (and speaking) a secondary language.
+In the beginning, children simply see text and know that their parents will “bring it to life.”
+By age 3-4, children can begin to relate the shape and physical appearance of a letter, syllable, or word (such as the all-important sight words) with a sound.
+This is the foundation for reading, and can also be the foundation for reading (and speaking) a secondary language.

 Want your child to learn a second language?
 You see, picture books are the absolute best choice.
 Picture books are much more than what meets the eye – and that is not only good but very good for children’s brains.